 Marketing-focused questions

-Customer feedback can help you find out things about your target demographic that Google Analytics just couldn’t tell you.
+These questions are useful for campaign optimisation, positioning, messaging and audience research.
 Like how they first heard about your product or service and how they view you compared to your competitors.

 Here are some examples of questions that will be sure to help your marketers out when they map out their next campaign: